rdpoor/MicroSense/docs/ReadMe.md

-# SoulPhone User
+# MicroSensor User Notes

+## Serial Output

+The serial output is configured for 115200 baud, 8-bit, one stop bit, no parity.
-The serial output prints a CSV record once every 250 milliseconds.
-The format
+It prints a CSV record once every 250 milliseconds.
+The format is:
-is:

 ```
 <auto>, <gain>, <count>, <vneg>, <vpos>

 <auto>  is either 'M' or 'A' for Manual or Autoranging gain.
-<gain>  is the system gain: 01 for minimum sensitivity, 04 for 4x sensitivity,
-        16 for maximum sensitivity
+<gain>  system gain: 1 for minimum gain, 4 for 4x gain, 16 for maximum gain.
-<count> is the conductivity as a unit-less value.
+<count> Conductivity as a unit-less value.
 To account for the gain,
         normalize the count by dividing by the system gain, e.g. <count>/<gain>.
 <vneg>  used for diagnostics
 <vpos>  used for diagnostics
 ```

+## Analog Output

+The analog output provide a quick way to visualize rapid changes to the measured conductance.
+It outputs a voltage between 0 and 3.3 volts.

-# SoulPhone Developer Notes
+# MicroSensor Developer Notes

 ## Documentation links